Teufeuleu/tc.preset/README.md

 - Ability to lock/unlock and rename directly in the jsui without the need of external objects
 - Ability to target a [pattrstorage] in a different patcher level
 - Accept more pattrstorage messages: (`clear`, `insert`, `lockall`, `read`, `readagain`, `remove`, `renumber`), and act as a passthrough for the ones that don't affect the presets.
+- Authoring (make a Max package out of this and create `maxref.xml` files)

 ## Known bugs
 - With slot_round > 0, interpolation visualization is a bit wacky